Shemplo/Java-Streams-Etudes/readme.md

 In case you really don't know how to solve some task than you can see solution in `StreamTasksSolution` class.
 Try to avoid this action :)

+#### Challenges

+You can also use this repository for different challenges.
+For example, you can check how many tasks you can do in limited time or how many tasks you can do with single run of tests (on the first attempt), ...

 ##### Good luck, have fun!